-It’s no secret that Altrincham is a great place to live nowadays, and now, the Sunday Times has cemented that fact by naming it the official ‘best place to live’ in the North West.
+It’s no secret that Altrincham is a great place to live nowadays, and now, the Sunday Times has cemented that fact by naming it one of the official ‘best places to live’ in the UK for the fifth year running.

-Home to the bustling indoor market, a number of fantastic independent restaurants, leafy streets and brilliant parks, the Greater Manchester market town ranked in the Sunday Times’ top 10 places to live in the UK, sitting alongside the Surrey Hills, London’s Teddington and nearby Ilkley.
-Dropping six places overall since last year – when it won the best place in the UK – Altrincham officially ranks in seventh place on the UK-wide list, with Stroud taking the top spot for 2021.
+Home to the bustling indoor market, a number of fantastic independent restaurants, leafy streets and brilliant parks, the Greater Manchester market town ranked in the Sunday Times’ top places to live in the UK, sitting alongside Ilkley (who took the top spot this year), Manchester’s very own Prestwich, and Christleton in Cheshire.

 [Featured image: Shutterstock]